Find Trusted Heat Pump Repair Specialists Near You

 • Higher Upfront Cost: Heat pumps typically cost more to install than other HVAC systems.
 However, the added energy efficiency makes the investment pay off over time.

 • Refrigerant: Ensure that your installer is qualified to handle refrigerant and that the unit is installed correctly.
-Regular maintenance is crucial for detecting and preventing leaks.
+Regular inspections also protect your equipment from potential damage.

 What is a variable-speed heat pump?

-A variable-speed heat pump can adjust its output capacity based on the temperature needs of your space.
+A variable-speed heat pump can adjust its output capacity to match the heating or cooling demand.
 Variable speed units operate only at the necessary capacity, saving energy.
 They are more efficient than single-stage units, which cycle on and off frequently at full capacity.

 How do I find local HVAC contractors who install heat pumps?